Fastener Build Cycle¶

 and how they will be effected.

-There is very little gouverning the structure of an Evaluator
+There is very little gouverning the structure of an Evaluator, only

 that the overridden perform_evaluation()